DivyaKarade/OmicLearn/docs/HOW-TO:-Using.md

 _**Figure 9:** Confusion matrix, slider for looking at the other matrix tables and download options_

-Omic Learn generates a `Summary` to describe the method.
+OmicLearn generates a `Summary` to describe the method.
 This can be used for a method section in a publication.

 ![results](https://user-images.githubusercontent.com/49681382/98795253-0f0a9200-241b-11eb-89e0-dc2d1e3f7581.png)